reynierg/websites-monitor/README.md

 It's a service implemented as a web crawler, using [Scrapy](https://scrapy.org/), which is a fast high-level framework based on the [Twisted](https://twistedmatrix.com/trac/) event-driven network programing framework.
-Periodically, it queries the websites specified in the corresponding configuration file, and stores the metrics corresponding to each website in an instance of [Apache Kafka](https://kafka.apache.org/).
+Periodically, it queries the websites specified in the corresponding configuration file, and stores the metrics corresponding to each website in an instance of [Apache Kafka](https://kafka.apache.org/) in the corresponding topic.

 ## Consumer